-I'd love to wax poetic about what all my different looks represent, and how each haircut I've received symbolizes some meaningful experience in my life.
-It would be total BS, though.
-I just like to switch up my hair a lot.
-A pixie cut seemed fun.
-(And it was!)
+I'd love to wax poetic about what all my different looks represent, and how each haircut I've had symbolized some meaningful experience in my life.
+It would be total BS, though—I just like to switch up my hair a lot and a pixie cut is fun.

-Having a pixie cut, in general, is relatively low-maintenance, as far as day-to-day styling.
+Having a pixie cut, in general, is relatively low-maintenance, as far as day to day styling.
 However, anyone who has had a pixie cut knows that it's a great way to find out exactly how fast your hair really does grow.
 It's also fun to learn about which sections of your head grow fastest.
-The hair in the back of my head tends to grow faster because it's less damaged than the front pieces and also because I spend a lot of time with my head leaned all the way back, while I stare wistfully at the sky and hum Dixie Chicks songs.
+The hair in the back of my head tends to grow faster as it's less damaged than the front pieces, and also because I spend a lot of time with my head leaned all the way back as I listen to music.

 Volume will help with confidence and styling.
 I often used a blow-dryer and some hairspray to keep the hair on top of my head froofed up just a bit, and to keep it from looking too stringy or flat.
 You want to look like the chic, androgynous, carefree boy you might have had a crush on in middle school.
 Think '90s Leo.

 While you're floating freely through the in-between sea, experiment with parting your hair differently and wearing your bangs in weird ways.
 It's important that you keep your hair interesting, so that you don't get bored or sick of it and chop it all of again, letting your hard work and patience go to waste.